 One hundred twenty-eight sherds have been identified as belonging to a Woodstock component.
-This collection includes I incised, 111 complicated stamped, 13 check stamped and 3 cord-marked sherds.
+This collection includes 1 incised, 111 complicated stamped, 13 check stamped and 3 cord-marked sherds.
+Design motifs identifiable on complicated stamped sherds include ladderbased diamonds (2), 2-bar diamonds (2), concentric diamonds (25) and Table 25.
+Distribution of Woodland Pottery at 9 Mu 102.